Skip To Main Content

 Please Note

-Please note the Rockwood School District does not support or endorse any religious group or sect.
+The Rockwood School District does not support or endorse any religious group or sect.
 This calendar is for informational purposes only and is not intended as an all-inclusive document identifying religious holidays.
 The district recognizes there may be other religious holidays observed by students and staff.
-Therefore, scheduling and student absences related to religious holidays and observances are to be addressed in Rockwood Policy and Regulation 2310.
+Therefore, scheduling and student absences related to religious holidays and observances are to be addressed in Policy 2310: Student Absences and Excuses and Regulation 2310: Student Absences and Excuses.

 Understanding These Observances